basho/enm/README.md

   specifically a `push` or `pub` socket, results in a `badarg` exception.
 * `nodelay`: if true, set the `TCP_NODELAY` option on TCP sockets, or if false, clear it.
+* `reconnect_ivl`: set the reconnect interval to specify how long, in milliseconds, to wait before attempting to reconnect a broken socket connection.
+The supplied value must be greater than 0, otherwise a `badarg` exception results.
+The default is 100.
+* `reconnect_ivl_max`: set the maximum reconnect interval in milliseconds.
+If this value is greater than the default of 0, socket reconnection attempts will use exponential backoff starting with the socket's `reconnect_ivl` value and doubling it on each reconnection attempt, but will ensure the backoff value never exceeds the specified `reconnect_ivl_max` value.
+With the default value of 0, no exponential backoff is used, and only the `reconnect_ivl` setting controls reconnection wait time.

 Currently, most but not all nanomsg socket options are implemented.
 Please file an issue or submit a pull request if an option you need is missing.